Sage-is/WEB-Sage.Education-docs/docs/tutorials/web-search/searxng.md

 ## 1. SearXNG Configuration

-To configure SearXNG optimally for use with Sage WebUI, follow these steps:
+To configure SearXNG optimally for use with Sage.is AI-UI, follow these steps:

 **Step 1: `git clone` SearXNG Docker and navigate to the folder:**